denzeltl/time-until/README.md

 # Time Until

-A Countdown Timer in days for any country timezone.
+Display a countdown timer in days in your local time zone or specify a particular country to display in their time zone.

 Possible timezone inputs: